 How Can Teens Manage Treatment and School/ Social Commitments?

-As more and more teens and young women seek treatment for bulimia and other eating disorders, staying on the road to recovery can be difficult when managing their school and social lives.
+As more and more teens seek treatment for bulimia nervosa and other eating disorders, staying on the road to recovery can be difficult when managing their school and social lives.
 However, there are a few different ways that teens can balance treatment and school life to keep recovery their top priority.

 Relying on a Strong Support System

-As teens and young women complete inpatient treatment it is vital that they have a support system of doctors, therapists, psychiatrists, nutritionists and their family and friends to rely on.
+When adolescents complete residential treatment it is vital that they have a support system of doctors, therapists, psychiatrists, nutritionists and their family and friends to rely on.
 Recovering teens should have access to professional help whenever possible to keep their minds on track and their health in check.

 Communicate with School